nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_CUSTOM_ACTION.md

 ## Custom Action

-With Django REST Framework, you can create a custom action that your API must support by using the `@action` decorator above a ViewSet.
+With Django REST Framework, you can create a custom action that your API must support by using the `@action` decorator above a method within a ViewSet.
 For this action, you want a client to create a request that allows a gamer to sign up for an event.

 You also want to allow a client to allow a gamer to cancel their signup for an event.